AmySihui/AmySihui/README.md

 ## 🌟 About Me
 - 💻 **Backend Developer** focused on building scalable and efficient systems
 - 🤖 Co-developing **IntelliMap Decision**, an AI-powered decision-making tool with my team
-- 🎮 Creator of **Bubble Hero**, a platformer game available on Itch.io
+- 🎮 Co-developing **Bubble Hero**, a platformer game available on Itch.io
 - 📚 Passionate about AI, backend architecture, and system design

 ---